AutosseyAI/prxmpt/README.md

 Prxmpt is _"Tailwind for Prompt Engineering"_.
 It provides a set of utilities for composing strings with JSX.

-Prxmpt is designed for shaping the input to LLMs.
+Prxmpt is designed for shaping the input to LLMs, including powerful elements such as [priority](#priority) for managing tokens.
 However, Prxmpt also includes both Markdown and HTML elements, making it perfect for formatting LLM outputs as well.

 <h2 id="why-jsx"><div align="right"><a href="#prxmpt">🔝</a></div>Why JSX?</h2>